3 Pranayama Practices

 Over the years, I’ve had a few yoga practitioners complain to me that the pranayama practice they’ve been doing is not at all relaxing, even though they thought that it should be.
 What’s going on, they want to know.
 Fortunately, I have a good explanation for them: While all forms of pranayama hone your ability to focus and provide a gateway to meditation, not all forms of pranayama are relaxing, despite what you may have been told.
 In fact, some forms are quite stimulating, and others should be considered more “balancing” than quieting.

-Understanding how pranayama interacts with your nervous system will help you select the breath practices that are right for you and to avoid the practices that aren’t.
-And it will also help you understand why pranayama is a very powerful way to help you self-regulate or balance yourself, enabling you to directly affect your moods and energy levels.
+Understanding how pranayama interacts with your nervous system will help you select the breath practices that are right for you and avoid the practices that aren’t.
+It will also help you understand why pranayama is a very powerful way to help you self-regulate or balance yourself, enabling you to directly affect your moods and energy levels.

 Your Autonomic Nervous System